 - What is your experience with firearms?

 These types of questions may be asked for newspaper and local media interviews, and even by voters at events on the campaign trail.
-One of the most difficult tasks in political campaigning is answering questions from the public.
-As a result, candidates spend a lot of time thinking about how to formulate responses.
+Answering the public’s queries during a campaign is one of the most challenging duties.

 Having answers prepared in advance makes it easier to interact with voters the the press.
 In many ways, the same principle can be compared to preparation for a debate.
-Having answers already rehearsed can help you feel more confident and less stressed during these interactions.
+Having answers already determined can help you feel more confident and less stressed when the time comes to provide answers.